vitaut/vitaut.net/content/posts/2024/simple-dtoa.md

 The full implementation is available here: https://www.godbolt.org/z/rYqnaW6bq.

-In addition to the obvious improvement of using larger "digits," Puff also shifts by multiple bits per iteration — up to 29 bits for left shifts and up to 9 bits for right shifts.
+In addition to the obvious improvement of using larger "digits", Puff also shifts by multiple bits per iteration — up to 29 bits for left shifts and up to 9 bits for right shifts.